Tutorial | Dashboard management#

 Edit the insight#

-Let’s edit the pivot table insight added to the Purchase Patterns dashboard.
+Let’s edit the pivot table insight added to the Transaction Report dashboard.

-1. From the top navigation bar, go to the Dashboards menu and open the Purchase Patterns dashboard.
+1. From the top navigation bar, go to the Dashboards menu (or press g + p) and open the Transaction Report dashboard.

-2. Click the external link icon next to Avg of purchase_amount by item_category and card_fico_score on transactions_known to open the insight.
+2. Click the Open insight external link icon next to Purchase amount average on tx_prepared to open the insight.
 (Hover over the title to make the icon appear.)

 3. From the top-right corner, click on Edit.

-7. On the top-right, click on Back to dashboard to see the modified pivot table.
+6. On the top-right, click on Back to dashboard to see the modified pivot table.
+It reopens the dashboard in view mode.

 Note

-If you return to transactions_known dataset and find the pivot table used to create the insight, that pivot table will not have these changes since insights and charts are independent objects.
+If you return to the tx_prepared dataset and find the pivot table used to create the insight, this pivot table will not have these changes since insights and charts are independent objects.
 You can learn more about chart insights in the reference documentation.

 Filter the dashboard#